vsavram/CS205-Project/index.md

 ### Preprocessing Optimization with Numba

 Numba is a compiler for Python that specifically works with numerical functions to accelerate computing.
 Numba uses the LLVM compiler architecture to perform this optimization.
 THe just-in-time translation of a given function (the bytecode is translated to machine code just before execution), causes improved execution speeds.
 Numba is used to peform this preprocessing optimzation.
 Furthermore, Numba is also used as a shared memory multi-threading framework, able to provide local parallelism.
+With a fine-grained shared memory approach, we can circumvent the overhead associated with distsributed models that require communication and synchronization across nodes.

 ### Cell Clustering with MPI